baconeta/159261-assignment2/README.md

 ### Screen Management

+- [ ] TODO: shorten this, it is too long and prominent.

 At a higher level than the `GameWorld` is the `PlayGameScreen`, which is, as the name suggests, the screen that is loaded when the user starts playing the game.
 We also have the `MenuScreen`, which internally is made up of smaller `Menu`s, and the `GameOverScreen`.
 To manage moving between all of these screens at yet another higher level,